check-spelling/zephyr/doc/contribute/guidelines.rst

 if all possible combinations free the memory.
-The analyzer is able to detect all sorts of issues like resource leaks (memory, file descriptors), NULL dereferencing, use after free, unchecked return values, dead code, buffer overflows, integer overflows, uninitialized variables, and many more.
+The analyzer is able to detect all sorts of issues like resource leaks (memory, file descriptors), NULL dereferencing, use after free, unchecked return values, dead code, buffer overflows, integer overflows, uninitialized variables, and manymore.

 The results are available on the `Coverity Scan
 <https://scan.coverity.com/projects/zephyr>`_ website.
 In order to access the